 Sarah Vowell is the New York Times’ bestselling author of six nonfiction books on American history and culture.
 By examining the connections between the American past and present, she offers personal, often humorous accounts of everything from presidents and their assassins to colonial religious fanatics, as well as thoughts on American Indians, utopian dreamers, pop music and the odd cranky cartographer.
-Her forthcoming book is entitled Lafayette in the Somewhat United States (Riverhead, October 2015).
+Her most recent book is entitled Lafayette in the Somewhat United States (Riverhead, October 2015).

 Vowell’s previous book, Unfamiliar Fishes (2011) is the intriguing history of our 50th state, Hawaii, annexed in 1898.
 Replete with a cast of beguiling and often tragic characters, including an overthrown Hawaiian queen, whalers, missionaries, sugar barons, Teddy Roosevelt and assorted con men, Unfamiliar Fishes is another history lesson in Americana as only Vowell can tell it – with brainy wit and droll humor.